Cart 0 items: $0.00

 The Science Behind Aromatic Wines

 The science behind the aromas found in wine is complex but important.
 Aromatic white wines get their unique quality from aroma compounds known as terpenes, which are similar to the compounds found in flowers.
 Monoterpenes are a sub-group of terpenes found in white wines, which give them their exotic aromas.
 In old Chardonnay wine, a compound called Sotolon may be present, which is also found in green herbs such as lovage and fenugreek.
 This compound gives the wine a sweet, nutty aroma.
+To preserve these delicate aromas during transport, using specialized wine shipping boxes is essential.
 Red wines may contain Pyrazines, which can give off a dark chocolate or raw cocoa aroma.
 These compounds can sometimes be off-putting, but in aged wines, they develop into sweeter, more cherry-like aromas.
 If you detect a peppery aroma in a red wine, it may contain Rotundone, which is a compound you’ll find in peppercorns.

 When it comes to pairing food with aromatic wines, Asian cuisine is a great option, due to its often exotic flavors and spices that complement the fragrance of the wine.
 The success of any pairing will depend on the grape variety and winemaking style, but creamy, soft cheeses are another good choice for aromatic wines, as they allow its character to come through.